Employee Welfare: Meaning, Importance, and How to Improve It

 2. Voluntary Welfare

 Voluntary Welfare are benefits employers choose to offer, even though they are not required by law.
 These perks show a company's commitment to its employees' well-being and can help attract and retain talent.
+Platforms like Vantage Fit act as the digital layer for these voluntary benefits, allowing companies to offer gamified wellness challenges and rewards that go beyond basic health insurance.

 3. Collaborative Welfare